lkay21/ModelReuseCLI/README.md

 ## Setup
 Put your Gemini-2.0-flash API key into gemini_key.txt

+Optionally, set up a GitHub token for higher rate limits:
+- Preferred: set an environment variable `GITHUB_TOKEN`
+- Or create a file `git_token.txt` with your token in the first line

 Optionally, set up a Hugging Face token for higher rate limits:
 - Preferred: set an environment variable `HF_TOKEN`
 - Or create a file `hf_key.txt` with your token on the first line (this file is ignored by git)